In this hands-on guide, you will to implement node autoscaling in EKS cluster using Cluster AutoScaler.

 What is a Cluster AutoScaler?

 Cluster AutoScaler is a tool designed to automatically scale Kubernetes cluster nodes based on workloads.
-It supports almost all cloud providers Kubernetes service, such as EKS, AKS, GKE, etc…
+It is maintained by the Kubernetes community.

 If there are multiple node groups present, the Cluster AutoScaler scales nodes using the node groups that match the specified expander strategy